 Several things can go wrong here.
 The child and carer may not connect at all.
-At the other extreme, they may connect so closely that one or other feels suffocated and, quite often, the fashion of ‘letting go’ gets chaotic.
+At the other extreme, they may connect so closely that one or other feels suffocated and, quite often, the fashion of ‘letting go’ or individuation, gets chaotic.
 The young person will want one thing, a parent will want another thing and other carers may have different ideas altogether!!
-Notice how parents, teachers, social workers and adolescents so often fail to identify any common purpose with the adolescents in their care.
+Notice how authority figures – parents, teachers, social workers – often fail to identify any common purpose with the adolescents in their care.

 This can end up in a fair amount of conflict.
 I was going to say – imagine the chaos – but I realise many readers will not need to imagine it at all.

 Behind this simple explanation – and doubtless inaccurate comment – is a rather more troubling feature.
 What seems to happen – in this emerging relationship between carer and infant/child – is that the complexity and quality of our neural development is impacted.
 The neurons, the ‘motorways’ in our body, make the conversation between your two siblings (the hemispheres and other sub-sections of our brain) more or less fluent and (dis)integrated.